industrial-edge/Performance-Analytics/docs/Installation.md

 Add the missing entries for username and password (again "edge"/"edge") and save it.

+Repeat this step for the OPC UA Connector.

 ### Configure an asset with variables

 Click on the icon "Assets & Connectivity" on the left bar.
 Add a child asset for the main "edge" asset.
 Into this child asset add 5 subassets for the stations.